huncholane/dothub/README.md

 ```bash
 rustup update
 ```
-- Make sure cargo is in your PATH
+- Make sure the cargo binary directory is in your PATH

 **Note:** You can configure root to use your default profile's cargo binaries too.
 ```bash